yuvaraj91/dbt-playground/README.md

 dbt seed
 ```

-or to load only one table:
+or to load only one table `public.people_raw`:

 ```
-dbt seed --select people
+dbt seed --select people_raw
 ```

 3. Run an SQL model